howardhamilton1/cse15l-lab-reports/LabReport1.md

 ![image](https://github.com/howardhamilton1/cse15l-lab-reports/assets/141745300/d780fc81-dfd7-44e8-963a-05fc38958562)

 I got that output because, when cat is used with a path to a directory as an argument, it declares that it is a directory.
-This is not an error.
+This is an error because cat is used to show the contents of a file, and it is not able to do that with a directory.
+The message displayed is an error message notifying the user that cat cannot be used on a directory.

 3.